 The Length-Of-Pull (LOP) is 13.5-inches, which is adequate for most folks.
 For me; however, a LimbSaver slip-on butt-pad adds the extra inch that I need and also helps to buffer some of the recoil the 12-gauge shotgun is known for.
 Primarily; though, I just need the extra LOP.
 With the LimbSaver slip-on butt-pad added, the shotgun stock is the perfect length for the butt to fall right into my shoulder pocket when mounted.

 The synthetic stock is lightly-textured throughout and is textured the same in the grip area to provide a somewhat non-slip surface.
 The grip of the stock is substantial enough for a full three-fingered grip.
 With my hand gripping the shotgun properly, the trigger shoe is right at the first joint of the shooting finger.
 Some may find the trigger reach too long if they have small hands.
 For those with small hands, you might want to consider the Mossberg 500 Tactical SPX (Model: 50523) or the Mossberg 500 Tactical w/Adjustable Stock (Model: 50420).
 Both of these shotguns have a ‘tacticool’ stock/pistol grip combination, but you do lose one round (6+1 vs. 7+1) and 1.5 inches off of the barrel length.
 Another option would be simply to order a fixed-length stock with pistol grip for the Mossberg 500 Tactical.
 Personally, and through a bad experience, I do not advocate only a pistol-grip on a shotgun for the average shotgun user.
 I simply prefer the more stable platform of a full stock, equipped with a pistol-grip or not, for firing from the shoulder or hip.
 You won’t find a “Shockwave” or pistol-grip only shotgun in my stable.
 But, that’s just me.
+(Author’s Note: I just caught myself in a lie when I read this article a lot later.
+I have invested in the Mossberg “Nightstick” and it is a fine shotgun to be sure.)

 Since ‘round capacity’ seems to be a big thing, there is a price to pay.
 With the Mossberg 500 Tactical that price is the 20-inch barrel, which I would say would be the maximum barrel length for clearing the house while in CQB mode.
 I find no difference in maneuvering an 18.5-inch barreled shotgun than I do with a 20-inch barreled shotgun in close quarters.
 A 20-inch barreled shotgun will provide a little more ‘oomph’ for what you are shooting out of the barrel and a little less shot spread at the same distance as it would be for an 18.5-inch barrel.
 With reduced-power ‘mini shells’ in close quarters, the difference in barrel length will be negligible, in my mind.